 For this reason, research has shown that one of the most important dietary components for retaining your muscle mass during periods of calorie restriction is protein.

 Fats provide us with lots of essential nutrients, and are an important component of any diet.
-However, research has shown that it’s important to eat enough protein to minimise the amount of muscle you lose during weight loss, so based on this, you’ll need to reduce your calories from either your carbohydrate or fat intake, or both.
+However, research has shown that it’s important to eat enough protein to minimise the amount of muscle you lose during weight loss, so based on this, you’ll need to reduce your calories slightly from either your carbohydrate or fat intake, or both.

 Choose the diet that you can stick to the best, while ensuring you’re not missing out on any important nutrients.
-Carbs are brimming with B vitamins, and fats are full of essential fatty acids and vitamins A, D, E and K, so you may want to think about taking a supplement if you choose to restrict your intake while you’re cutting.
+Carbs are brimming with B vitamins, and fats are full of essential fatty acids and vitamins A, D, E and K, so you may want to think about taking a supplement if you choose to restrict your intake in your meals while you’re cutting.

-Best Foods For Cutting
+Best Cutting Foods

-When you’re trying to cut down your body fat, you should eat less calories than your body uses.
+When you’re trying to cut down your body fat, you should eat fewer calories than your body uses.
 Most people find that counting their calorie and macronutrient intake is easiest when using a nutrition tracking app, but that’s down to personal choice.

 - Lean meat